azu/vscode-read-aloud-text/README.md

 - Read aloud text like Markdown
 - Only Read aloud context text
     - In other words, skip unreasonbale Node like `CodeBlock`
-    - This extension only support `.txt`, Markdown to use a Parser
+    - This extension only support `.txt`, Markdown, and Re:View to use a Parser
 - Highlight text that is read currently
 ;
 ## Configuration